AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/webhooks-updated.md

 ### Missing items in the mapping panel

-If some items are missing in the mapping panel in the setup of the modules following the Webhooks >[!UICONTROL Custom Webhook] module, click on the **Webhooks > Custom Webhook** module to open its setup and click **Re-determine data structure**:
+If some items are missing in the mapping panel in the setup of the modules following the Webhooks >[!UICONTROL Custom Webhook] module, click on the **[!UICONTROL Webhooks] > [!UICONTROL Custom Webhook]** module to open its setup and click **[!UICONTROL Re-determine data structure]**:

 ![](assets/redetermine-data-structure-btn-350x195.png)

-Then follow the steps described in the section [Configure the webhook's data structure](#configure-the-webhook-s-data-structure) in this article.
+Then follow the steps described in the section [Configure the webhook's data structure](#configure-the-webhooks-data-structure) in this article.